-5. ADVANCED ZOÜLOGY.-To students who have had course 1, 2, or 3, an opportunity is offered for a year's work in advanced zoülogy.
+5. ADVANCED ZOÖLOGY .- To students who have had Course 1, 2, or 3, an opportunity is offered for advanced work in zoölogy.
 It may be closely adapted to the bent and ability of the student.
-Four main lines of work will, however, be especially provided for: (a) Systematic reading of general zoülogy (at present Hertwig's Lehrbuch der Zoülogie), U.-14 together with lectures on the history of zoölogy and on the morphology, physiology, and œcology of special groups. (b) Seminary work, consisting of the collation, indexing, and abstracting of a scattered literature on assigned or selected subjects, and the preparation of papers based on these bibliographical and literary studies.
+Four main lines of work will, however, be especially provided for: (a) Systematic reading of general zoölogy (at present Hertwig's Lehrbuch der Zoölogie), together with lectures on the history of zoölogy and on the morphology, physiology, and œcology of special groups. (b) Seminary work, consisting of the collating, indexing, and abstracting of a scattered literature on assigned or selected subjects, and the preparation of papers based on these bibliographical and literary studies.
 These papers will be closely criticised and discussed as a means of education in the preparation of scientific manuscript for the press.
 Regular instruction in natural history drawing sufficient to enable the student to prepare illustrations for reproduction by the ordinary methods will be made a part of this course. (c) Zoölogical research work, which will usually take the form of an original investigation of a limited subject, carried forward with whatever aid, guidance, and instruction, the nature of the subject and the ability of the student may require.
 It is the purpose of this course to make the student acquainted with the general method of science and to prepare him for the thesis investigation of the senior year.
 Students so desiring may pursue a research course at the University Biological Station on the Illinois River during the summer vacation months, and will receive credit therefor. (d) Pedagogical zoölogy, offered with special reference to those who wish to become teachers of biological subjects.
-This course will be conducted in cooperation with the department of pedagogy.
+This course will be conducted in coöperation with the department of pedagogy.